 Since 2016, OCDE has led the statewide implementation of MTSS based on the maxim “All Means All.”
 It’s become OCDE’s flagship framework for the simple reason that it’s effective in all educational applications, including programs that boost literacy.

-Since 2021, 11 centers have opened at middle and high schools across Orange County, and about a dozen more are in development.
+Since 2021, about two dozen centers have opened at middle and high schools across Orange County, and more are in development.
 Each campus WellSpace has been thoughtfully designed with comfortable furniture and a soothing, natural aesthetic, allowing students to recenter and reset for 10 to 15 minutes based on a teacher’s referral, by request, or during nutrition and lunch breaks.